ComputerLars/thesyntheticparty/README.md

 2) _Multimedia Files_: Audiovisual materials used in the exposition, including presentations, videos, and interactive media.

-3) _Document of literature and video references from the exposition on The Synthetic Party_
+3) _Document of literature and theory references from the exposition on The Synthetic Party_

+4) _File dump_ of web scraped visual and video material used in the exposition scripts.

 ## **Usage**